sindresorhus/awesome-nodejs/readme.md

 - [You Don't Know Node.js](https://github.com/azat-co/you-dont-know-node) - Introduction to Node.js core features and asynchronous JavaScript.
 - [Portable Node.js guide](https://github.com/ehmicky/portable-node-guide) - Practical guide on how to write portable/cross-platform Node.js code.
 - [Build a real web app with no frameworks](https://frameworkless.js.org/course) - A set of video tutorials/livestreams to help you build and deploy a real, live web app using a handful of simple libraries and the core Node.js modules.
+- [Build an Alexa Skill using Node.js](https://medium.com/coinmonks/how-to-develop-an-amazon-alexa-skill-using-node-js-b872ef5320b1) - A tutorial that will guide you through all the steps towards making an Alexa Skill using Node.js which you can launch in the Amazon Market

 ### Discovery